 An OP shall allow mechanisms to provision partner OP information used for Federation Interconnect establishment and management.
-This information would include:
+This information would include, at a minimum, the following:

+• The Partner Name;

-- The Partner Name: - The Partner's geographical area (e.g. Country of operation); - The Partner identifiers; - The Partner's federation interconnect E/WBI endpoint; - The federation agreement validity duration.
+- The Partner's geographical area (e.g. Country of operation, Regions, and Availability Zones); - The Partner's description of shared resources ; - The Partner identifiers; - The Partner's federation interconnect E/WBI endpoint; - The federation agreement validity duration.